quid/refraction/packages/react-dropdown/src/index.md

 #### Dropdown with multi-level item list (two columns) and multiselect.

 With `multiselect` enabled you are able to select multiple items from the list.
-Additionnaly you may want to add `enableCategorySelection` so that you select all the items from a category.
+By clicking on the category you can select / deselect all the items within the category.

 ```js
 import { Dropdown } from '@quid/react-dropdown';